 Omaha’s Old Market is a historic neighborhood with brick streets, quirky shops, and an abundance of restaurants.
 If you’re new to Omaha, or rarely visit the Old Market, it’s not always the easiest decision on figuring out where to eat.
 Since I love food and the Old Market, I’ve made this guide to help you pick a good restaurant.

-Update: This post was updated in February 2020 to reflect a restaurant closure.
+Update: This post was published in 2019 and was last updated in April 2022 to reflect a restaurant closure.

 Where is the Old Market in Omaha?